WatchWordDev/command-line-presentation/script/script.md

     guniq | \
     gsed 's/\/.git//g' | \
     gsed '/$/{N;s/\nunmerged/ unmerged/;P;D}' | \
-    gawk '{ printf "%-10s %s\n", ($2 == "")? "merged" : $2, $1; }' | \
+    gawk '{ printf "%-10s %s\n", ($2 == "")? "clean" : $2, $1; }' | \
     gsed '/^unmerged/{s/\(.*\)/\\\\e[31m\\\\e[1m\1\\\\e[0m/}'
 ```

-> This uses more complex regular expressions, which is a topic beyond
-> the scope of this presentation, but is a powerful tool when it comes
-> to text processing, not only on the command line, but in many text
-> editors.
-What this statement does is for any line that starts with
-> the text "unmerged", do a substitution by gathering all of the
+This uses shell escape codes, putting the content of a line
-> characters, and putting them between the "31m" thing and the "0m"
+that begins with "unmerged" between the "31m" thing and the
-> escape codes.
-The "31m" makes it red, the "1m" makes it bold, and
+"0m" escape codes.
+The "31m" makes it red, the "1m" makes it
-> the "0m" resets everything.
-Now, to get those turned into colors, I
+bold, and the "0m" resets everything.
+Now, to get those
-> need to use `echo` with the `-e` flag.
+turned into colors, I need to use `echo` with the `-e` flag
+and to wrap the whole thing in quotation marks.

 ```
 clear